-The Timber When freshly cut, or when unexposed to light, the heartwood is distinct yellow colour, but on exposure to light it quickly to light it quickly becomes golden-brown.
+The Timber When freshly cut, or when unexposed to light, the heartwood is a distinct yellow colour, but on exposure to light it quickly becomes golden-brown.
 The sapwood is narrow, being about 50mm to 75mm wide, and clearly defined.
 The grain is usually interlocked and the texture is rather coarse but even, and the wood weighs on average 660 kg/m when dried.
 Large, hard deposits of calcium carbonate called 'stone' deposits, are sometimes present in cavities, probably because of injury to the tree.
 They are often enclosed by the wood and not visible until the time of sawing, though the wood around them may be darker in colour, thus giving an indication of their presence.

-Drying The timber dries well but slowly, with slight tendency to distortion and splitting.
+Drying The timber dries well and rapidly, with only a slight tendency to distortion and splitting.